North Andover Helicopter Pilot Says Weather Is Main Safety Concern

 NORTH ANDOVER (CBS) – Pilot Paul Huron is still processing the crash that claimed the life of Kobe Bryant and eight others.

 “It’s tragic anytime there is a helicopter accident, it’s always tragic,” Huron said.
-“I want to be a better pilot so I want to know what mistakes they made or what happened that led to that maybe we can prevent or do something better.”
+“I want to be a better pilot so I want to know what mistakes they made or what happened that led to that that maybe we can prevent or do something better.”

 Huron is a flight instructor with Boston Helicopters in North Andover.
 He walked WBZ-TV through his pre-flight check.
 He said one should be done each time you fly.